 |Mexico City, Mexico||5.5 hours|

 Yes, because the town of Banff is within the National Park boundary, you are required to pay a use fee (as with most national parks and national historic sites) for the duration of your stay.
 This means that every time you visit a park or site, you’re investing in its future and in a legacy for future generations.
-Passes can be purchased in advance from Banff Lake Louise Tourism, at the park gate as you enter or at a Parks Canada info center in either Banff or Lake Louise.
+Passes can be purchased in advance from Banff Lake Louise Tourism, at the park gate as you enter or at a Parks Canada info centre in either Banff or Lake Louise.